The Alexandria Ques

 TALENT HUNT PROGRAM

-This program provides exposure, encouragement and financial assistance to talented young people participating in the Performing Arts.
-Winners of the competition are awarded recognition for their talents.
-Awards may include college scholarships.
+Provides exposure, encouragement and financial assistance to talented young people participating in the performing arts.
+Winners are awarded recognition and may be given college scholarships.
+Click here to visit website.

-March 12th of each year has been established as Memorial Day.
-Chapters are expected to conduct an appropriate service to recall the memory of those members who have entered into Omega Chapter.
+March 12th of each year chapters conduct an appropriate service to recall the memory of those members who have entered into Omega Chapter.

 RECLAMATION AND RETENTION

-A concerted effort at the international, district and local levels to retain active brothers and return inactive brothers to full participatory status so that they may enjoy the full benefits of Omega.
+A concerted effort at the international, district and local levels to retain active brothers and return inactive brothers to full participatory status.

 COLLEGE ENDOWMENT FUND

-Each year the fraternity gives at least $50,000.00 to Historically Black College Institutions (HBCU) in furtherance of Omega’s commitment to provide philanthropic support.
-Chapters are assessed donations based on chapter size.
+Each year the fraternity gives at least $50,000 to historically black college and universities in furtherance of Omega’s commitment to provide philanthropic support.

 VOTER REGISTRATION, EDUCATION AND MOBILIZATION

 Every district and chapter of the fraternity is required to maintain a Life Membership at Large in the NAACP.
-In the event that a chapter or district is not a life member of the NAACP, it must maintain a yearly membership to be in could standing with the fraternity.
-Furthermore, all members of the fraternity are strongly encouraged to become members of the NAACP.
+All members of the fraternity are encouraged to join the NAACP.